mzobeck/tdd/content/statistics/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Statistics"
+title = "Statistics & Heuristics"
-subtitle = "There's nothing better than learning from data in the presence of uncertainty."
+subtitle = "Statistical thinking for everyday life."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.